HMAN1911/cra-redux-saga/README.md

 ## What is this?

-basically a Create React App starting point with redux, redux-saga, react-router@4 and glamorous as a CSS-in-JS option.
+basically a Create React App starting point with redux, redux-saga and react-router@4.

 ## Why